aniruddhas435/ACGAN/README.md

 In the above problem, as the _embedding_ is being defined externally, a _fully connected_ layer is introduced which learns the representation of the _class intent_.

-The rest of the model remains the same for both the implementations which is as mentioned in the [paper](https://arxiv.org/pdf/1610.09585.pdf).
+The rest of the model remains the same for both the implementations.